This document is relevant for: Trn1

 Developer Guide for Training with PyTorch NeuronX#

 Trainium is designed to speed up model training and reduce training cost.
-It is available on the Trn1 instances.
-Each Trainium accelerator has two NeuronCores, which are the main neural network compute units.
+It is available on the Trn1 and Trn2 instances.
+On Trn1, each Trainium accelerator has two NeuronCores (default two Logical NeuronCores), which are the main neural network compute units.
+On Trn2, each Trainium accelerator has 8 NeuronCores (default 4 Logical NeuronCores).
+The examples in this guide applies to Trn1 and can be extened to run Trn2.

 PyTorch NeuronX enables PyTorch users to train their models on Trainium’s NeuronCores with little code change to their training code.
 It is based on the PyTorch/XLA software package.